brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 [Pipeline parallelism](https://www.deepspeed.ai/tutorials/pipeline/#load-balancing-pipeline-modules) improves both the memory and compute efficiency during training by partitioning the layers of a model into stages that can be processed in parallel.
 The pipeline parallelims implemented in DeepSpeed is the [PipeDream-Flush implementation with default 1F1B scheduling](https://www.microsoft.com/en-us/research/blog/pipedream-a-more-effective-way-to-train-deep-neural-networks-using-pipeline-parallelism/) (1 Forward pass followed by 1 Backward pass, Figure 4 top on the [Megatron LM paper](https://browse.arxiv.org/pdf/2104.04473.pdf) ), however it is possible to [extend pipeline parallelism](https://deepspeed.readthedocs.io/en/latest/pipeline.html#module-deepspeed.runtime.pipe.schedule) to other algorithms.

-DeepSpeed enables pipelining by assuming all modules in a `nn.Sequential` container or `list` to be the sequence of layers that can be broken into pipelining stages.

 {: style="text-align:center; font-size: small;"}
 <img width="79%" height="80%" src="/assets/GPT-lite-DeepSpeed/GPT_pipelining.png"/>